eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 permalink: connectivity-protocol-bindings-amqp091.html
 ---

-The Ditto Protocol message can be sent *as is* as **AMQP 0.9.1** message.
+Any Ditto Protocol message can be sent *as is* as **AMQP 0.9.1** message.
-The Ditto Protocol JSON must be sent as `UTF-8` encoded String payload.
+The Ditto Protocol JSON must be sent as `UTF-8` encoded string payload.

 The `content-type` of AMQP 0.9.1 messages must be set to: